 - 1.1.1 This Habitats Regulations Assessment (HRA) Report has been prepared by Arcadis Consulting UK (Ltd) on behalf of Lancaster City Council.
 Lancaster City Council is currently preparing its Local Plan Part One: Strategic Policies and Land Allocations Development Plan Document (DPD) as part of its Local Plan for Lancaster District. (referred to as the Local Plan Part One). - 1.1.2 The Local Plan provides guidance for planning within the district of Lancaster and will eventually replace the existing Lancaster District Local Plan policy documents.
 A separate HRA Report has been produced for Part Two of the Local Plan (Part Two: Review of the Development Management (DM) DPD).
-There is an important cross over between the two HRAs, and therefore, they have been developed in parallel with each other and should be read in conjunction.
+There is an important cross over between the two HRAs and have therefore been developed in parallel and should be read in conjunction with each other.
 The Local Plan Part One sets out the spatial vision and plan for the future of the district and how it will be delivered.
 It is also the document which identifies land to meet future development needs and land which should be protected for its environmental, social and economic importance.
 The Local Plan Part One is applicable to the whole of the Lancaster district and all types of development. - 1.1.3 The policies included in the Local Plan Part One reflect guidance set out within the National Planning Policy Framework (NPPF) and build upon guidance provided at the national level to address local issues.
-The HRA Report has been produced during the preparation of the Local Plan Part One. - 1.1.4 This version of the HRA Report has been updated following the Court of Justice of the European Union (CJEU) judgement (People over Wind & Sweetman v Coillte Teoranta Case C-323/17), dated 12th April 2018, in Ireland. - 1.1.5 The ruling stated: - 1.1.6 'Article 6(3)........ must be interpreted as meaning that, in order to determine whether it is necessary to carry out, subsequently, an appropriate assessment of the implications, for a site concerned, of a plan or project, it is not appropriate, at the screening stage, to take account of measures intended to avoid or reduce the harmful effects of the plan or project on that site.' - 1.1.7 The HRA Report has been updated to ensure that the HRA of the Lancaster Local Plan Part One is legally compliant, and therefore supersedes the previous HRA Report (February 2018).
+The HRA Report has been produced during the preparation of the Local Plan Part One. - 1.1.4 This This version of the HRA Report has been updated following the Court of Justice of the European Union (CJEU) judgement (People over Wind & Sweetman v Coillte Teoranta Case C-323/17), dated 12th April 2018, in Ireland. - 1.1.5 The ruling stated: - 1.1.6 'Article 6(3)..... must be interpreted as meaning that, in order to determine whether it is necessary to carry out, subsequently, an appropriate assessment of the implications, for a site concerned, of a plan or project, it is not appropriate, at the screening stage, to take account of measures intended to avoid or reduce the harmful effects of the plan or project on that site.' - 1.1.7 The HRA Report has been updated to ensure that the HRA of the Lancaster Local Plan Part One is legally compliant, and therefore supersedes the previous HRA Report (February 2018).
+This HRA Report also takes into consideration the Main Modifications as a result of the Local Plan Examination.
+The updates included within this HRA Report do not affect the overall outcome of the Publication version HRA Report (dated February 2018), but ensures that the document is legally compliant.